What Is Capacity Management – Guide & Best Practices (2026)

 • Component Capacity Management: Managing the capacity of individual IT components, including servers, storage devices, operating systems, and various virtual resources.

-The benefits of IT capacity management include improved system performance, cost-effective processes, and enhanced user satisfaction.
+The benefits of Capacity and performance management in IT include improved system performance, cost-effective processes, and enhanced user satisfaction.

 IT Capacity Planning KPIs